-3.08 Management Rights:
+3.07 Management Rights:

-- a) In addition to Article 3.05, the Employer shall have the right to name hire 25% of the crew unless otherwise is mutually agreed to between the Employer and the Union.
-In no case shall there be in excess of 25% name hires on a crew at any given time unless mutually agreed to between the Employer and the Union.
-Special provisions are applicable in the province of Newfoundland & Labrador.
-These provisions are set out in the Appendix for the Province. - b) In cases where local residents are afforded priority of employment, through Employer requested name hire, such employment shall be considered a name hire. - c) The Employer and Union agree that there will be a uniform application of the name hire and transfer provisions in all local lodges.
+- a) In addition to Article 3.05, the Employer shall have the right to name hire 50% of the crew unless otherwise is mutually agreed to between the Employer and the Union.
+In no case shall there be in excess of 50% name hires on a crew at any given time unless mutually agreed to between the Employer and the Union. - b) In cases where local residents are afforded priority of employment, through Employer requested name hire, such employment shall be considered a name hire. - c) The Employer and Union agree that there will be a uniform application of the name hire and transfer provisions in all Local Lodges.
 Transferred employees who were initially name hired shall retain such status upon transfer. - d) All name hire requests shall be made in writing (including FAX and/or electronically), to the Union. - e) On crews of six (6) members or less (including the Foreperson) the Foreperson shall be allowed to work with the tools.
-The Union recognizes that there may be situations where a General Foreperson, Foreperson, or Assistant Foreperson is required to work with the tools to provide instructions on work procedures or where safety is a compelling factor.

-- f) Special additional provisions are applicable in the Province of Newfoundland and Labrador. - g) As the labour provider for Contractors working under the BCA Collective Agreement the Union will dispatch Boilermakers and Boilermaker Welders that are qualified to perform the work, which includes Boilermakers that are dispatched as permit workers.
-Such workers shall have the necessary trade qualifications required to work as a Boilermaker and shall produce a valid trade qualification prior to hiring.
+The Union recognizes that there may be situations where a General Foreperson, Foreperson, or Assistant Foreperson is required to work with the tools to provide instructions on work procedures or where safety is a compelling factor. - f) As the labour provider for Contractors working under the BCA Collective Agreement the Union will dispatch Boilermakers with a valid Certificate of Qualification and/or Red Seal, Boilermakers grandfathered with no Certificate of Qualification, and certified Boilermaker Welders that are qualified to perform the work.
+Permit workers may be dispatched under the following conditions: - Other Trades with a Certificate of Qualification - Shop employees with relevant experience but no Certificate of Qualification.